- Pap tests and Cervical cancer vaccinations

 Is there anything I need to do after the iron infusion?

 It’s is always important to monitor your own health after an iron infusion.
-If you experience any significant symptoms (for example chest pain or difficulty breathing) it will be important for you to contact your doctor who administered the iron infusion or an emergency department.
+If you experience any significant symptoms (for example chest pain or difficulty breathing) contact your doctor who administered the iron infusion or an emergency department.

 Resources used to produce this information sheet http://www.melbournehaematology.com.au/fact-sheets/iron-infusion-with-facm.html